Jack Deveraux: 2018-present

 In 2021, Jack discovered that he had another daughter named Gwendolyn "Gwen" Rizczech from a one night stand with a waitress named Tiffany Rizczech.
 It had happened years before he came to Salem.
-Gwen despised Jack because she believed he'd abandoned her as a child.
+Gwen despised Jack for abandoning her as a child.
 She also despised her younger sister Abigail for getting all the attention that she felt should have been hers.
 She came to town with an agenda: destroy the Deverauxs.
 She did a whole lot of damage before discovering Jack didn't even know about her existence prior to her arrival in Salem because Jack's mother in-law, Laura Horton, had been paying Tiffany to stay away in order to preserve her daughter Jennifer's marriage to Jack.

 After realizing that Jack had not actually abandoned her, Gwen tried to rebuild a relationship with him.
-Unfortunately, her anger at Abby and various malicious acts directed at others kept getting in the way.
-She even "accidentally" killed Laura.
+Unfortunately, her anger at Abby and malicious acts kept getting in the way, one of which was to "accidentally" kill Laura.
 Still, Jack forgave his daughter again and again, and they were on good terms when he and Jennifer left for Boston in 2022 to nurture a small newspaper there.
-He even gave Gwen a job at The Spectator and let her live rent-free in the Horton family home while he and Jennifer were gone.

 In 2022, Jack experienced the worst horror imaginable for a father when his daughter Abigail was brutally murdered by Clyde Weston.
 Jennifer also fell apart, relapsing into her prescription drug addiction and accidentally hitting Gwen with her car.
 At the time, Gwen agreed not to say anything.
-However, when Jack angered Gwen by threatening to disown her if she didn't testify against Xander on a certain matter, Gwen blackmailed him into giving her The Spectator by saying she would report Jennifer's hit and run to the police if he didn't sign it over.
-Desperate to protect Jennifer, he gave Gwen the paper despite Jennifer's protests.
+However, when Jack angered Gwen by threatening to disown her if she didn't testify against Xander, Gwen blackmailed him into giving her The Spectator by saying she would report Jennifer's hit and run to the police if he didn't sign it over.
+Desperate to protect Jennifer, he signed it over despite Jennifer's protests.
 Before leaving for Boston, he told Gwen he loved her, but he needed to get some distance from her.

-For a few months in 2024, Jack was led to believe that Abby might actually be alive when Cat Greene was forced to impersonate her by Clyde Weston; Weston also forced Cat's brother to fake a DNA test that supposedly "proved" her identity.
-Jack's heart was broken all over again when it was revealed to be a hoax.
+For a few months in 2024, Jack was led to believe that Abby might actually be alive when Cat Greene was forced to impersonate her by Clyde Weston; they'd faked a DNA test that supposedly "proved" her identity.
+His heart was broken all over again when it was revealed to be a hoax.